-Indicate the model policy language used for comparison: X Michigan State Board of Education Model Local School Wellness Policy ☐ Alliance for a Healthier Generation: Model Policy ☐ WellSAT 3.0 example policy language Describe how your wellness policy compares to model wellness policies.
+Indicate the model policy language used for comparison:

+- X Michigan State Board of Education Model Local School Wellness Policy - $\hfill \Box$ Alliance for a Healthier Generation: Model Policy - □ WellSAT 3.0 example policy language

+Describe how your wellness policy compares to model wellness policies.

 Both policies (MDE & Clinton Schools) establish a school environment that promotes student's health, well-being & ability to learn by supporting healthy eating & physical activity.

-The district and Michigan policy require that the Wellness Committee review the Wellness policy once a year and the policy is available on the website.
+The district and Michigan policy requires that the Wellness Committee review the Wellness policy once a year and the policy is available on the website.
 The Clinton Wellness Committee annually reviews this policy in May.

 Both the Clinton & MDE policy address nutrition and physical education goals along with school-based activity policies.
-This committee is required to meet four times a year but Clinton's Wellness committee meets once a month to discuss enhancements to our policy/programs.
-The triennial assessment is part of the MDE Local School Wellness, which the district will be completing before June 30, 2021 for Clinton Community Schools.
+This committee meets four times a year to discuss enhancements to our policy/programs.

+The triennial assessment is part of the MDE Local School Wellness which the district completes every 3 years for Clinton Community Schools.